samuelepapa/tsp_optimization_gurobi/README.md

 [C GNU styleguide](https://www.gnu.org/prep/standards/html_node/Writing-C.html)

+The functions used to find the position in the model should be name `xpos_nameofmodel` where x is meant to be the name of the set of variable this function refers to (this to avoid error about redefining functions).

 ### Model definition

 First define the environment, the model.
 Then start by adding all variables, specifying the